pyOpenSci/python-package-guide/package-structure-code/intro.md

 ✨ 2.
 Learn about building your package ✨
 ^^^
-Building a Python package is a great way to share your code with scientists to support open science workflow.
+Publishing a Python package is a great way to share your code with scientists to support open science workflow.
+In order to publish a package, you will need to first build it.
 The act of "building" refers to the process of placing your package code and metadata into a format that can be published on PyPI.
 Once published on PyPI, your users can easily install it locally using pip.
 Learn more about building a Python package here.
 :::